rokopt/spec/src/architecture/m1/ethereum-bridge.md

 that is called only when the appropriate user tx lands on chain.
 This validity predicate will simply burn the tokens.

-Once, this transaction is approved, it is incumbent on the end user to request an appropriate light client proof of the transaction.
+Once this transaction is approved, it is incumbent on the end user to request an appropriate light client proof of the transaction.
 This light client proof must be submitted to the appropriate Ethereum smart contract by the user to redeem their ETH.
 This also means all Ethereum gas costs